Franklin Vets

 Franklin Vets - excellence in veterinary care for dairy, farming, lifestyle, equine and household pets.
 BESTPRACTICE ACCREDITED NZ.

-It is best to think of a cruciate injury as a surgical problem.
+Almost all animals with injured cruciate ligaments are better managed with surgery than without.
 The ligament never heals once it starts degenerating; it just degenerates further until it finally snaps.
 Snapped cruciate ligaments never heal.
-The blood supply to ligaments is extremely poor, and the torn ligament cannot be sutured together again.

-There are essentially two ways of doing this.
+There is a wide range of operations available for treating cruciate injury.
 The more basic technique involves placing a restrictive band of some form that attempts to replace the function of the lost ligament.
-The more complex techniques involve changing the structure of the bones to alter the forces acting on the joint.
+The more complex but generally more effective techniques involve changing the structure of the bones to alter the forces acting on the joint.

-This group of surgeries involves making various cuts to the tibia (shinbone) and then securing it with a bone plate and screws.
-This results in the forces previously resisted by the cruciate ligament either being neutralised or transferred to another anatomical structure.
+This involves changing the anatomy of part of the tibia and then securing it with a bone plate and screws.
+This neutralises the forces previously resisted by the cruciate ligament.

 Return to normal function after surgery can be dramatically faster than with the traditional nylon band technique.